Adding SANsymphony Storage Class to Proxmox

 nano /etc/pve/storage.cfg

 2. Add the SANsymphony Storage Plugin Configuration: Add the configuration details for your SANsymphony Storage Plugin for Proxmox.
-Make sure to follow the Proxmox configuration file structure.
+Ensure that the configuration follows the Proxmox storage configuration file structure.

 Copy